Home of the World’s Largest Urban Bat Colony

 Day: Wednesday

-During early summer, flights are generally at or after dark, so the top of the bridge is not a great option, unless bats fly >15 minutes before dark.
+Lately, flights have been ~50 minutes after sunset and the top of the bridge would only offer views downriver if the bats are flying < 12 minutes after sunset.
 The bat lawn (southeast corner of the bridge) is still generally the most dependable spot, and under the south side of the bridge on warmer evenings will be your best bet if you only have one night to view.

 *best flights occur in stable conditions, no pressure drops, no rain, no wind swings, Temp > 50 F & Dew Point > 45 F (>38°F after long torpor), Wind < 10 mph and not from the E, Heating Degree Days < 9 (<15 after long torpor),